LauraKapitza/udacity-capstone/README.md

 ## API

-GET /courses
+GET /classes
-GET /courses/:id
+GET /classes/:id
-POST /courses
+POST /classes
-PATCH /courses/:id
+PATCH /classes/:id
-DELETE /courses/:id
+DELETE /classes/:id

 GET /teachers
+GET /teachers/:id
+POST /teachers
+PATCH /teachers/:id
+DELETE /teachers/:id

-GET /teachers/:id/courses
+GET /students

-Endpoints will include at least…
-- Two GET requests
+GET /students/:id
-- One POST request
+POST /students
-- One PATCH request
+PATCH /students/:id
-- One DELETE request
+DELETE /students/:id

+GET /dance_types

 ## Frontend

+## Deployment

+Render.com is linked to this Github repository, whenever a new commit is pushed on master, it triggers a new deployment using the last commit.

+## Instruction
 Models will include at least…
 - Two classes with primary keys at at least two attributes each
 - [Optional but encouraged] One-to-many or many-to-many relationships between classes